Fundamental Theorem of Calculus

 - Net change

-- Net change is the final amount minus the initial amount, often computed with an integral of a rate.
+- Net change is the final amount minus the initial amount, often computed with an of a rate.

 Common Mistakes to Avoid